-USUAL NEONATAL DOSE Based on pharmacokinetic parameters and reported clinical experience in preterm and term neonates WHOSE TRACHEA WAS INTUBATED, continuous ntravenous infusions of midazolam should be initiated at a rate of 0.03 mg/kg/hr (0.5 mcg/kg/min) in neonates < 32 weeks and 0.06 mg/kg/hr (1 mcg/kg/min) in neonates > 32 weeks.
+4. Pediatric patients 12 to 16 years of age: Should be dosed The dose of midazolam must be reduced in patients USUAL PEDIATRIC DOSE (NON-NEONATAL) To initiate sedation, an intravenous loading dose of 0.05 to O.2 mg/kg administered over at least 2 to 3 minutes can be used to establish the desired clinical effect IN PATIENTS WHOSE TRACHEA IS INTUBATED.
+(Midazolam should Lake Zurich, IL 60047 Hypotension may be observed in patients who are critically ill, particularly those receiving opioids and/or when nidazolam is ranidly administered When initiating an infusion with midazolam in hemodynamically compromised patients, the usual loading dose f midazolam should be titrated in small increments and the patient monitored for hemodynamic instability (e.g. hypotension).
+These patients are also vulnerable to the respiratory depressant effects of midazolam and require careful monitoring of respiratory rate and oxygen saturation.
+INTRAVENOUS USUAL NEONATAL DOSE For sedation in critical Based on pharmacokinetic parameters and reported clinical experience in preterm and term neonates WHOSE TRACHEA WAS INTUBATED, continuous intravenous infusions of zolam should be initiated at a rate of 0.03 mg/kg/h (0.5 mcg/kg/min) in neonates <32 weeks and 0.06 mg/kg/h (1 mcg/kg/min) in neonates > 32 weeks.
 Intravenous loading doses should not be used in neonates, rather the infusion may be run more rapidly for the first several hours to establish therapeutic plasma levels.
-The rate of infusion should be carefully and frequently reassessed, particularly after the first 24 hours so as to administer the lowest possible effective dose and reduce the potential for drug accumulation.
-Hypotension may be observed in patients who are critically ill and in preterm and term infants, particularly those receiving fentanyl and/or when midazolam is administered rapidly.
-Due to an increased risk of apnea. extreme caution is advised when sedating preterm and former preterm patients whose trachea is not intubated.

-Note: Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+The rate of infusion should be carefully and frequently reassessed particularly after the first 24 hours so as to administer the lowest possible effective dose and reduce the potential for druce ccumulation.
+This is particularly important because of the potential for adverse effects related to metabolism of he benzyl alcohol (see WARNINGS, Usage in Preterm Hypotension may be observed in patients who are critically ill and in preterm and term infants, particularly those receiving fentanyl and/or when midazolam is administered rapidly.
+Due to an increased risk of apnea, extreme caution is advised when sedating preterm and former preterm patients NOTE: Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit HOW SUPPLIED: Infants and Neonates).